Smooth optimization using global and local low-rank regularizers: Introduction

 Iterative gradient-based optimization algorithms usually require two main computations: the cost function gradient, and a step size in each iteration that guarantees a decrease of the cost function.
 We show that the gradient of the cost function can be calculated in closed form by relying on singular value function theory to calculate $\nabla\rpot(\X)$.
 Then we provide a step-size selection strategy that exploits the Huber/Lipschitz characteristics of \pot.
-Given two arbitrary (fixed) matrices $\X, \bDel \in \CMN$, we show that the 1D line search function $h: \reals\arrow \reals$ defined as \footnote{Throughout the paper we use the notation $f(\cdot ~;~ \cdot)$ to indicate that the function $f$ depends on parameters that are given after the semicolon symbol $;$ .}: \be h(\alf; \X, \bDel) \defequ \kost(\X + \alf \bDel), \ee{e,line-search} where \kost can be either \kostglob or \kostloc, can be monotonically decreased using a majorize-minimize approach.
-Specifically, we propose a dynamic step-size selection strategy where a quadratic majorizer is constructed for $h$ at each iteration by leveraging on the Huber conditions satisfied by \pot.
+Specifically, we propose a majorize-minimize (MM) dynamic step-size selection strategy to monotonically decrease the line search function at each iteration, where a quadratic majorizer is constructed by leveraging on the Huber conditions satisfied by \pot.
 This construction is based on deriving novel majorizers for the proposed regularizer \rpot, which is one of our main theoretical contributions in this work.